 An inclusion/exclusion result includes only documents that satisfy a query.
 The documents won’t be in any particular order—they will not be ranked by relevance.
 If a user wants to know which CDs in a catalog are by (fictional) rock band The Pink Widgets, then you simply want to return all the Pink Widgets CD titles as a result.
 You may order the results based on release date or popularity, but those are considerations outside the request encapsulated by the query.

 In the case of the library search for used-car trade-in values, the librarian in our example didn’t bother saying which article was best.
-He just found the information and gave it to you.
+They just found the information and gave it to you.

 A relevance-based result, on the other hand, includes documents with a range of relevance to a query.
 For example, an IR system might sort CD titles by The Pink Widgets toward the top of a results table but also list CDs containing song titles with the words ‘pink’ and ‘widget’ in them, or CDs containing cover versions of Pink Widgets songs, sorted lower in the table.